 These technical issues may seem monotonous, but they can be seriously detrimental to your landing page’s performance.
-Especially in the modern digital marketing world where you only have around 5 seconds to grab and hold the user’s attention span, it’s important you make a good first impression.
+Especially in the modern digital marketing world where you only have around five seconds to grab and hold the user’s attention, it’s important you make a good first impression.

-After you’ve managed to get ahold of your user’s attention, you now have to make the most of it.
-This is where answering the user’s potential questions becomes so important — which is why FAQs (frequently asked questions), social proof (reviews and ratings), and pricing/delivery options are made transparent.
+Once you have your user’s attention, you have to make the most of it.
+This is where overcoming common user objections becomes so important —- which is why answers to frequently asked questions, social proof like reviews and ratings, and pricing/delivery options are vital on your landing page.

 You can check out this landing page checklist for a more robust account of what types of content and copy are must-haves on your landing page.

 Step 10: Optimizing Conversions With User Psychology (The BreadCrumb Technique)

 When it comes to landing page CRO, this is one of the best kept secrets of KlientBoost branded strategies.

 A surprising amount of bounce rate and landing page conversion problems stem from the conversion form itself.